 As a result, you may end up paying the difference between what Medicare will pay and what your provider charges—up to 15% above the amount that participating providers are paid by Medicare, in addition to your normal deductible and coinsurance.
-(This additional 15 percent is known as a limiting charge; states can impose a lower threshold, but it cannot exceed 15 percent.)
+(This additional 15% is known as a limiting charge; states can impose a lower threshold, but it cannot exceed 15 percent.)

 Participating Medicare providers are those who have agreed to accept Medicare’s negotiated payments as payment in full for all Medicare services (this includes the patient’s deductible and coinsurance, as well as the portion that Medicare pays).
 In other words, they accept assignment for all services.

 Non-participating providers don’t have to accept assignment for all Medicare services, but they may accept assignment for some individual services.
 If they accept assignment for a particular service, they can’t bill the patient for any additional amounts beyond the regular Medicare deductible and coinsurance, for that specific treatment.

-Providers can go a step beyond non-participation, by opting out of Medicare altogether—although only a very small fraction of provider take this option.
+Providers can go a step beyond non-participation, by opting out of Medicare altogether—although only a very small fraction of providers take this option.
 In that case, they have no contract at all with Medicare, leaving patients with potential exposure to higher out-of-pocket costs.
 If a Medicare enrollee sees a doctor who has opted out of Medicare, the patient is responsible for the full bill—the provider cannot bill Medicare, and Medicare will not reimburse the patient for any of the charges.
 Providers who have opted out of Medicare have to disclose this information to patients with Medicare.